Near Blacksburg in Cherokee County, South Carolina — The American South (South Atlantic)

 Erected 1999 by Cherokee County Historical and Preservation Society.
 (Marker Number 11-5.)

 Location.
 35° 9.221′ N, 81° 23.802′ W. Marker is near Blacksburg, South Carolina, in Cherokee County.
-Marker is at the intersection of Battleground Drive (State Highway Touch for map.
+Marker is at the intersection of Battleground Drive (State Highway 216) and Rock House Road, on the left when traveling south on Battleground Drive.
+Touch for map.
 Marker is in this post office area: Blacksburg SC 29702, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 10 other markers are within 2 miles of this marker, measured as the crow flies.
 October 6, 1780 (approx. ¼ mile away); Route of March (approx. half a mile away); "Huzzah for Liberty!" (approx. 0.9 miles away); British Route of March (approx. one mile away); Be Your Own Officer (approx. one mile away); President Hoover (approx. 1.1 miles away); Presidential Recognition (approx. 1.1 miles away); Charging Cold Steel - Three Times (approx. 1.1 miles away); Drive the Enemy (approx. 1.1 miles away); Shoot Tree to Tree (approx. 1.1 miles away).
 Touch for a list and map of all markers in Blacksburg.